janardanchavan/Linux-with-Python/Daily Notes_LinuxWithPython.md

      This will create user
   22. Reboot your machine

-  Note that it will again start the installation, rather power off the machine.
+  Note that it will again start the installation, rather <b> power off </b> the machine.

   23. On Oracle VM VirtualBox Manager, right click the machine and select Settings.
   24. Move the "Hard Disk" option up at the top so that the installed OS will start next time when you restart the machine.